qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 >>> ntraj = [1,10,100,1000]

 Keep in mind that the input list must be in ascending order since the total number of trajectories run by ``mcsolve`` will be calculated using the last element of ``ntraj``.
-In this case, we need to use an extra indice when getting the expectation values from the ODedata object returned by ``mcsolve``.
+In this case, we need to use an extra index when getting the expectation values from the ODedata object returned by ``mcsolve``.
 In the above example using:

 >>> data = mcsolve(H, psi0, tlist, [sqrt(0.1)*a], [a.dag()*a, sm.dag()*sm],ntraj=[1,10,100,1000])